rust-lang/cargo/src/doc/src/commands/cargo-build.md

 <dl>

 <dt class="option-term" id="option-cargo-build---target"><a class="option-anchor" href="#option-cargo-build---target"></a><code>--target</code> <em>triple</em></dt>
-<dd class="option-desc">Build for the specified target (may be specified multiple times) The default is the host architecture.
+<dd class="option-desc">Build for the specified target architecture.
+Flag may be specified multiple times.
+The default is the host architecture.
 The general format of the triple is
 <code>&lt;arch&gt;&lt;sub&gt;-&lt;vendor&gt;-&lt;sys&gt;-&lt;abi&gt;</code>.</p>
-<p>You may specify the following kinds of targets:</p>
+<p>Possible values:</p>
 <ul>
-<li>Any supported target in <code>rustc --print target-list</code> (note: you have to install/add the target to use it).</li>
+<li>Any supported target in <code>rustc --print target-list</code>.</li>
-<li><code>host</code>, which will internally be substituted by the host’s target.
+<li><code>"host"</code>, which will internally be substituted by the host’s target.
 This can be particularly useful if you’re cross-compiling some crates, and don’t want to specify your host’s machine as a target (for instance, an <code>xtask</code> in a shared project that may be worked on by many hosts).</li>
-<li>A path to a custom target specification (further reading <a href="https://doc.rust-lang.org/rustc/targets/custom.html#custom-target-lookup-path">here</a>).</li>
+<li>A path to a custom target specification.
+See <a href="../../rustc/targets/custom.html#custom-target-lookup-path">Custom Target Lookup Path</a> for more information.</li>
 </ul>
 <p>This may also be specified with the <code>build.target</code> <a href="../reference/config.html">config value</a>.</p>
-<p><strong>Note</strong>: Specifying this flag makes Cargo run in a different mode where the target artifacts are placed in a separate directory.
-See the <a href="../reference/build-cache.html">build cache</a> documentation for more details.</dd>
+<p>Note that specifying this flag makes Cargo run in a different mode where the
+target artifacts are placed in a separate directory.
+See the
+<a href="../reference/build-cache.html">build cache</a> documentation for more details.</dd>

 <dt class="option-term" id="option-cargo-build--r"><a class="option-anchor" href="#option-cargo-build--r"></a><code>-r</code></dt>